 Those from scientific and engineering backgrounds who are new to Python should check out the following resources to help get started with the language:

-Note on Python 2 vs Python 3
+Note on Python versions

-Setting up your Python scripting environment
+Setting up your Python scripting environment (if not using conda)

 Windows

 There are a couple options for setting up Python on your Windows machine.
-You will need the main Python package, as well as NumPy and SciPy.
+You will need the main Python package, as well as NumPy.
 Alternatively, there are applications such as Anaconda that bundle all the required packages.
 You can also just set-up Python and the associated packages manually.
 We have tested both methods, but currently advise you to use Anaconda.
 Make sure that you get 64-bit Python.

 Package NameDownloadsCosts/licensing